Nosaj Thing: Biography

+Jason W. Chung, known professionally as Nosaj Thing, is an American artist, record producer, and DJ.
 Born in Los Angeles, California.
-He is of Korean descent.
-At the age of 12, he began to make music using computers.
+He is of Korean descent and began making music using computers and synthesizers at the age of 12.

+Chung emerged from the vibrant DIY culture of downtown Los Angeles, particularly the experimental venue The Smell, developing a reputation for blending intricate soundscapes with emotive, crisp production.
 He self-released the debut EP, Views/Octopus, in 2006.
-His first studio album, Drift, was released on Alpha Pup Records in 2009.
-A remix version of the album, titled Drift Remixed, was released in 2010.
+His first studio album, Drift, was released on Alpha Pup Records in 2009, followed by a remix version, Drift Remixed, in 2010, curated by Chung and featuring contributions from artists such as Jamie xx and Jon Hopkins.

 In 2012, he released a single, "Eclipse/Blue", which featured vocalist Kazu Makino.
 His second studio album, Home, was released in 2013.
 His third studio album, Fated, was released in 2015.
 In 2016, he released an EP, No Reality.
 His fourth studio album, Parallels, was released in 2017.
+His fifth studio album, Continua, was released in 2022.

+In 2013, Chung founded the independent label Timetable Records, which serves as a platform for forward-thinking music and multimedia projects.
+The label has released work by a variety of artists including Whoarei and Nosaj Thing himself.

+Nosaj Thing has collaborated with artists across genres and generations, including Kendrick Lamar, and has produced official remixes for artists such as Flying Lotus and Philip Glass.
+His creative output also extends to film scores, fashion presentations, and art installations, including multimedia collaborations with Tokyo-based audiovisual artist Daito Manabe.

+Recent collaborators include Hyukoh, Toro y Moi, Kazu Makino, Panda Bear, Pink Siifu, and Jacques Greene.
+In 2023, Chung and Greene released the collaborative single "Too Close," featuring Canadian singer Ouri.
+This was followed by "RB3" in 2024, marking the second release in their ongoing collaborative project titled "Verses GT".
+The duo had worked on a new dance-oriented project under their own title Verses GT, released in 2025.

 Career

 Views/Octopus

 His earliest performances were at Los Angeles' DIY avant-garde music venue The Smell and experimental hip hop club night Low End Theory where he became part of a community of beat makers including Samiyam and Flying Lotus.
 He went on to self-release the debut EP, Views/Octopus, in 2006 featuring beats made throughout this early period.